najnesnaj/pinetime-zephyr/docs/samples/index.md

             * Sample Output

-    * Bluetooth: transferring data to the watch
+    * Bluetooth: getting data from the watch

         * Overview